-Sporadic income is income that is not received periodically and cannot be reliablypredicted.
-For example, the income of an individual who works occasionally as a handyman would be considered sporadic if future work could not be anticipated and nohistoric, stable pattern of income existed.
+Sporadic income is income that is not received periodically and cannot be reliably predicted.
+For example, the income of an individual who works occasionally as a handyman would be considered sporadic if future work could not be anticipated and no historic, stable pattern of income existed.

-Children's Earnings of a Minor [24 CFR 5.609-(c)(1)(b)(3)]
+Children's Earnings [24 CFR 5.609(c)(1)]

-A minor is a member of the family, other than the head of household or spouse, who is under 18 years of age.
-Employment income earned by children (including foster children) under the age of 18 years minors is not included in annual income.
+Employment income earned by children (including foster children) under the age of 18 years is not included in annual income.
 (See Eligibility chapter for a definition of foster children.)
-All other sources of unearned income, except those specifically excluded by the regulations, are included.

-Certain Earned Income of Full-Time Students [24 CFR 5.609(b)(14)]
+Certain Earned Income of Full-Time Students

 Earnings in excess of \$480 for each full-time student 18 years old or older (except for the head, spouse, or cohead) are not counted [24 CFR 5.609(c)(11)].
-To be considered "full-time," a student must be considered "full-time" by an educational institution with a degree or certificate program [HCV-GB, p.
+To be considered "full-time," a student must be considered "full-time" by an educational institution with a degree or certificate program [HCV GB, p.
 5-29].